NakyungIm/NakyungIm/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I’m currently learning to develop server using Node.js!
+🌱 I’m currently learning to develop server using Node.js or FastAPI!

 ### 💪🏻Skills